JamesMartin1998/Python-Project/README.md

 - Requests the user to select a difficulty by inputting a string input.
 Tries to set the diffculty variable but if the wrong input is provided, a ValueError is raised and the user can try again.
 Once the user inputs the correct string, the function returns the difficulty.
     - User is requested to input 'e' for easy, 'm' for medium, or 'h' for hard diffculty.
-The input is assigned to the difficulty variable and .lower method is used on the input to convert any uppercase inputs.
+The input is assigned to the difficulty variable and the .lower method is used on the input to convert any uppercase inputs.
     - Input validation is used to try and set the value of the diffculty variable from 'e', 'm' or 'h' to 'easy', 'medium', or 'hard'.
 The difficulty is returned if there is no exception raised.
     - If the input was an integer, a TypeError is raised and the user receives feedback to explain the error.
-The request_difficulty function is called again so the user has another opportunity to select a diffculty.
+The request_difficulty function is called again so the user has another opportunity to select a difficulty.
     - If the input isn't equal to 'e', 'm' or 'h', a ValueError is raised and the user receives feedback to explain the error.
-The request_difficulty function is called again so the user has another opportunity to select a diffculty.
+The request_difficulty function is called again so the user has another opportunity to select a difficulty.

 ![Image showing request_diffculty code](./images/request_difficulty.png)